cadmiumcr/cadmium/README.md

 ### tf-idf

 [Term Frequency–Inverse Document Frequency (tf-idf)](http://en.wikipedia.org/wiki/Tf%E2%80%93idf) is implemented to determine how important a word (or words) is to a document relative to a corpus.
-The following example will add four documents to a corpus and determine the weight of the word "node" and then the weight of the word "ruby" in each document.
+The following example will add four documents to a corpus and determine the weight of the word "crystal" and then the weight of the word "ruby" in each document.

 ```crystal
 tfidf = Cadmium::TfIdf.new